dmbarbour/glas/docs/GlasApps.md

     * `null() : Ptr` - pointer with 0 addr, accepted by any FFI
 * `sys.refl.ffi.*` - we could do some interesting things here, e.g. support remote debugging of an FFI process.
 But it's highly runtime specific.

 This API is designed assuming use of [libffi](https://en.wikipedia.org/wiki/Libffi) and the [Tiny C Compiler (TCC)](https://bellard.org/tcc/).
-For the latter, a [recent version](https://github.com/frida/tinycc/tree/main) lets us redirect `#include` and resolve missing symbols via callbacks.
+For the latter, a  lets us redirect `#include` and resolve missing symbols via callbacks.

 *Note:* The first-class 'FFI' reference in this API will likely be replaced by biunding abstract state to simplify parallel use of FFI.